Flag of Japan: Since 1999

 Before the vote, there were calls for the bills to be separated at the Diet.
 Waseda University professor Norihiro Kato stated that Kimigayo is a separate issue more complex than the Hinomaru flag.
 Attempts to designate only the Hinomaru as the national flag by the DPJ and other parties during the vote of the bill were rejected by the Diet.
 The House of Representatives passed the bill on 22 July 1999, by a 403 to 86 vote.
 The legislation was sent to the House of Councilors on 28 July and was passed on 9 August.
 It was enacted into law on 13 August.

 On 8 August 2009, a photograph was taken at a DPJ rally for the House of Representatives election showing a banner that was hanging from a ceiling.
 The banner was made of two Hinomaru flags cut and sewn together to form the shape of the DPJ logo.
 This infuriated the LDP and Prime Minister Tarō Asō, saying this act was unforgivable.
 In response, DPJ President Yukio Hatoyama (who voted for the Law Regarding the National Flag and National Anthem) said that the banner was not the Hinomaru and should not be regarded as such.

+On 20 October 2025, LDP and Japan Innovation Party formed a coalition government, with Sanae Takaichi as the Prime Minister.
+The coalition agreement includes a promise to criminalize the desecration of the national flag during the 2026 Ordinary Diet Session.
+On 30 June 2026, the House of Representatives passed the Law Concerning the Punishment of Damage to the National Flag, which criminalizes the desecration of the national flag.
+On 17 July 2026, the House of Councillors passed the act, enacting it into law.